monkeysh1ne/recipeBox/README.md

 Included in app:

-* Styled using Bootstrap4
+- Styled using Bootstrap4

-* Improved modals using Bootstrap
+- Improved modals using Bootstrap

-* User authentication using Devise
+- User authentication using Devise

-* Image uploading using Paperclip
+- Image uploading using Paperclip

-* Dynamic ingredients and instructions using Cocoon nested forms
+- Dynamic ingredients and instructions using Cocoon nested forms

-* SQLite3 backend
+- PostgresDB backend

-## ToDO
+## ToDo

-* How to insert new Direction Step in list other than at bottom - i.e., insert new Step4 in 6 Step Directions.
+- Rewrite comments using simpleform

-* Can Step Order be changed dynamically in UL?
+- Can Step Order be changed dynamically in UL?